-The Supporting Materials Tracking System (SMTS, http://www.nyu.edu/gsas/request/smts.html) will inform you when your official transcripts have been received.
-Please allow at least 10 days for information to display on SMTS, longer if your transcript was mailed from outside the U.S.
+Your Application Status page will update when your official transcripts have been received.
+Please allow at least 10 days for information to update on your Application Status page; allow additional time if your transcript was mailed from outside the U.S.

-For the transcript showing conferral of your undergraduate degree (or equivalent), please look at the top of the page in the Application Information section.
-There is a listing for Final and Official Transcript.
-If it says "Received," we have received and reviewed the document.
+For the transcript showing conferral of your undergraduate degree (or equivalent), please refer to the Admitted Applicant Checklist section.
+There is a bullet point listing the status for Final and Official Transcript.
+If it says "We have received a final and official transcript showing conferral of your undergraduate degree," then we have received and reviewed the document.
 No further action is required by you.
-If it says "Required," then we either have not yet received the document, or we have received it but not yet done our review.
-You should then check in the Transcripts Received section to see if the school is listed.
-If it is, we have received your transcript, but it has not yet been reviewed.
+If it says "We have not received a final and official transcript showing conferral of your undergraduate degree," then we either have not yet received the document, or we have received it but not yet done our review.

 PLEASE NOTE: We review transcripts continually.
-Check back with SMTS periodically, but do not contact us again until August 1 if the status does not change.
+Check your Application Status page periodically, but do not contact us again until August 1 if the status does not change.
 If we require additional information, we will contact you.

-9. My final and official transcripts were mailed or sent electronically by my school, but SMTS does not show receipt.
+9. My final and official transcripts were mailed or sent electronically by my school, but my Application Status page does not show receipt.
 What should I do?

-If SMTS indicates that your transcript was not received and you are sure that you arranged for the institution to send it to us, verify the following before arranging to have it sent again.
+If your Application Status page indicates that your transcript was not received and you are sure that you arranged for the institution to send it to us, verify the following before arranging to have it sent again.

 - Compare the name on the transcript with the name on your application.
 If they are different, please inform us by writing firstname.lastname@example.org.
 Please be sure to include both names and your UID number in your message.

-- Make sure that the transcript was mailed to the correct mailing address (hyperlink).
+- Make sure that the transcript was mailed to the correct mailing address (please see GSAS Admissions Mailing Addresses).
 If it was sent elsewhere, including to your department, then it was not received by Graduate Enrollment Services.
 You will need to send it again.